Azure/opendigitaltwins-dtdl/DTDL/v4/DTDL.Extensions.md

 Limit extensions do not add new adjunct types to a DTDL model.
 Instead, a limit extension defines increased values for one or more numerical limits on DTDL property values.
 For example, in [DTDL v4](./DTDL.v4.md), the maximum depth of nested [complex schemas](./DTDL.v4.md#complex-schema) is 8 levels.
-A limit extension could increase this maximum depth to some value greater than 8.
+The [Onvif](./DTDL.onvif.v1.md) limit extension increases this maximum depth to 24 levels.

 Although extensions can add definitions to the DTDL language, they cannot remove any core language definitions.
 Therefore, for a model to use a limit extension, the model must include only the portion of the core language definitions that do not define any limits.